 Step 3: Increase Conversions With One-click Checkouts & Installment Payments

-An average of 80% of online shopping carts are abandoned.
+Research shows that an average of 70.19% of online shopping carts were abandoned in 2024.
 One way to combat high cart abandonment rates is by creating an easy checkout process, including one-click checkouts with platforms like Google Pay, Apple Pay, Amazon Pay, and PayPal.
 Payment processors that specialize in online payments or retail (including Square and Stax) offer these kinds of one-click checkout options.

 Other processors, like Shopify, offer their own one-click checkout solution (Shop Pay), in addition to Apple Pay and Google Pay.
-Shopify surveyed its own merchants and found that sites with Shop Pay have a checkout-to-order rate of 1.72x times higher than those going through regular checkouts without Shop Pay.
+Shopify surveyed its own merchants and found that sites with Shop Pay have a checkout-to-order rate of 1.5x higher than those going through regular checkouts without Shop Pay.
+Read more about Shop Pay.

 In other words, it’s not enough just to set up online payments—you need to optimize your checkout process so it’s convenient for your customers.
 In return, you’ll see a boost to your bottom line.

 In many cases, particularly for retailers, shoppers expect the convenience of flexible payment terms in addition to one-click checkouts.
-More than 50% of consumers have used a buy now, pay later (BNPL) service.
-BNPL and interest-free installment payments are customer financing options that allow shoppers to pay over time.
+BNPL Buy Now, Pay Later , for example, is a form of custom financing that offers interest-free installment payments, allowing shoppers to pay over time.

 Most popular small business website builders and ecommerce platforms work with customer financing solutions—like Klarna, Afterpay, and PayPal’s PayPal Credit or Pay Monthly.